-As Vice President and Chief Advancement Officer of Sojourners since 2013, Larisa Friesen Hall manages the diverse funding streams that support the mission of Sojourners and works closely on this effort with the Board of Directors and President and founder Jim Wallis.
+As vice president and chief advancement officer of Sojourners since 2013, Larisa Friesen Hall manages the diverse funding streams that support the mission of Sojourners and works closely on this effort with the board of directors and founder Jim Wallis.
 Sojourners is generously supported by gifts of all sizes from individuals ranging from $1 to over $1 million, institutional foundation funders, family foundations, planned gifts and bequests, and Sojourners magazine subscriptions and advertising sales.
 Larisa serves as a liaison with key programmatic and funding partners including individual philanthropists, the Aspen Institute, The Fetzer Institute, MacArthur Foundation, W.K.
 Kellogg, Rockefeller, Annie E. Casey, Kresge, and Skoll foundations among others who support the transformative impact of individuals and communities of faith in creating a more just and inclusive world.
 Larisa is also experienced in leading organizational efforts to advance diversity and intercultural competency in the workplace.

 Posts By This Author